-Costs (compared to "no change") Benefits (compared to "no change") Improved policyholder protection as Host Dolioyholdara No cost NSAs are better informed about the changes in Policyholders No cost. the plan of operations through which policyholders could be affected.
-No motorial impact of the NSAs will be better informed about the Insurers No material impact as the information exchange is amongst the NSAs. insurers' operations on the local market and this Insurers will lead to more efficient communication with INSAS. the NSA.
+Costs (compared to "no change") Benefits (compared to "no change") Improved policyholder protection as Host Policyholders No cost.
+NSAs are better informed about the changes in Toneyholders ivo cost. the plan of operations through which policyholders could be affected.
+Insurers No material impact as the NSAs will be better informed about the information exchange is amongst the insurers' operations on the local market and this will lead to more efficient communication with NSAs. the NSA.
 More obligations for information The Host NSA will be updated on substantial exchange and costs for the Home changes in the insurers' plan of operations and Supervisors NSA.
 The aim is to prevent taking its activities on the local market - as such it later supervisory actions which will be better prepared to address issues if they would probably be more costly. arise.

-Impact of EIOPA's proposals (compared to "no change" ") Long-term and green financing No impact identified.
-0 Risk sensitivity and volatility No impact identified.
-0 SSS Proportionality No impact identified.
-0 Effectivene Quality of supervision - protection against failures EIOPA's proposals would improve consistency and effectiveness of supervision and ensure an improved level- playing field.
-Supervisors would be in a better position to prevent issues.
-All this contributes to enhancing policyholder protection. ++ Financial stability No impact identified.
+Impact of EIOPA's proposals (compared to "no change")) 100 Long-term and green financing No impact identified.
+0 ıess Risk sensitivity and volatility No impact identified.
+0 Effectiven Proportionality No impact identified.
+0 EIOPA's proposals would improve consistency and Quality of supervision - effectiveness of supervision and ensure an improved level- ++ protection against failures playing field.
+Supervisors would be in a better position to 1 1 prevent issues.
+All this contributes to enhancing policyholder protection.
+Financial stability No impact identified.
 0 International competitiveness No impact identified.
-0 Efficiency (cost-effectiveness) The increase in cost for the Home NSA would be outweighed by the ability for supervisors to intervene more timely when problems arise. ++
+0 Efficiency (cost-effectiveness) The increase in cost for the Home NSA would be outweighed by the ability for supervisors to intervene more ++ timely when problems arise.